-- Ask your current oncologist and primary care physician to recommend doctors in your area or in the area to which you will be moving.
+- Ask your current oncologist and primary care physician to recommend doctors in your area or in the area to which you are moving.

-- Call your health insurance plan's member services line and ask for a list of oncologists, or search the insurance plan's website, if available.
+- Call your health insurance plan's member services line to ask for a list of oncologists, or search the insurance plan's website, if available.

-- Call the local hospitals and ask for referrals.
-Most hospitals have a physician referral service.
-Also, the National Cancer Institute (NCI) keeps a list of NCI-designated cancer centers that specialize in cancer research and patient programs.
+- Call local hospitals; most hospitals have a physician referral service.
+Or take a look at a list of National Cancer Institute-designated cancer centers that specialize in cancer research and patient programs.
 Your nearest cancer center can provide information on oncologists who practice at that center.

 - Search online physician directories.
-The American Society of Clinical Oncology (ASCO) provides a free, searchable database of oncologists on Cancer.Net.
-Other medical associations, such as the American Board of Medical Specialties, the American Medical Association, and the American College of Surgeons also offer searchable databases of doctors.
+The American Society of Clinical Oncology (ASCO) provides a free, searchable database of ASCO member oncologists who wish to make their information public on Cancer.Net.
+Other medical associations, such as the American Medical Association and the American College of Surgeons, have online databases of doctors.

-Once you have a list of potential oncologists, you may want to consider the following when narrowing down your choices.
+Once you have a list of potential oncologists, you may want to consider the following questions to focus your choices:

 - What are the doctor's credentials?
 Is he or she board certified?

-- What is the doctor's education, training, years in practice, and experience with your type of cancer?
+- What is the doctor's education, training, number of years in practice, and experience with your type of cancer?